 - Benjamin Moore Timid White

 - Pratt & Lambert Mint Glamour

-I used Shadow Beige on the east and west sides of my living room and dining room area, with Timid White on the southern window wall connecting them.
-My Uncle Ricky was a huge help getting the house painted in a hurry.
+We used Shadow Beige in the living room and dining room, with Timid White on the southern wall connecting them.
+My Uncle Ricky was a huge help in getting the house painted in a hurry.

 Meanwhile, I stocked my first liquor cabinet in the dining room.